What is a Latent HIV Reservoir?

 A latent HIV reservoir is a group of immune system cells in the body that are infected with HIV but are not actively producing new virus particles.

 However, some HIV-infected CD4 cells go into a resting or latent state.
 While in this resting state, the infected but latent cells do not produce new virus particles or viral products.
-Therefore, these cells are not recognized as infected cells by the immune system and are not destroyed.
-HIV can hide inside these cells for years, forming a latent HIV reservoir but, at any time, cells in the latent reservoir can become active again and start making more viruses.
+Therefore, these cells are not recognized as harmful infected cells by the immune system and are not destroyed.

+Importantly, cells in the latent reservoir can become active again at any time and start making more virus particles.
 To find out more about how HIV attacks cells, read the HIV Life Cycle fact sheet from HIVinfo.

 Do HIV medicines work against latent HIV reservoirs?